CM Condemns Quetta Blast - UrduPoint

 CM Condemns Quetta Blast

-In a statement, he expressed deep sorrow and grief over the loss of precious lives in the terrorist incident.
+In a statement issued here on Sunday, he also expressed sorrow and grief over the martyrdom of two police officials.

-He expressed his heartfelt condolences to the bereaved families and prayed for the recovery of those injured in the blast.
+He extended heartfelt sympathies and condolences with the bereaved families and prayed for early recovery of the injured.
+The CM said that handful terrorists cannot shake the firm belief of the nation.
+Usman Buzdar said that our all sympathies were with the heirs of police martyrs and injured and Punjab government equally shares the grief of aggrieved families.